munificent/craftinginterpreters/book/calls-and-functions.md

 explain what this is about when it becomes useful.

 That's the initialization side.
-We also need a couple of changes on the other end when we finish compiling some code:
+We also need a couple of changes on the other end when we finish compiling some code.

 ^code end-compiler (1 after)

 Previously, when `interpret()` called into the compiler, it passed in a Chunk to be written to.
 Now that the compiler creates the function object itself, we return that function.
-We grab it from the current compiler:
+We grab it from the current compiler here:

 ^code end-function (1 before, 1 after)

-And then return it to `compile()`:
+And then return it to `compile()` like so:

 ^code return-function (1 before, 1 after)

 Now is a good time to make another tweak in this function.
 Earlier, we added some diagnostic code to have the VM dump the disassembled bytecode so we can debug the compiler.
-We should fix that now that the generated chunk is wrapped in a function:
+We should fix that to keep working now that the generated chunk is wrapped in a function.

 ^code disassemble-end (2 before, 2 after)